Louis Partridge: Career

-Partridge had early minor roles in the films in Pan (2015) and Paddington 2 (2017) and subsequently played Piero de' Medici in the television series Medici (2019).
-He rose to prominence when he played Viscount Tewkesbury, the love interest of the title character, in Enola Holmes (2020), starring Millie Bobby Brown and Henry Cavill.
+Partridge had early minor roles in the films Pan (2015) and Paddington 2 (2017) and subsequently played Piero de' Medici in the television series Medici (2019).
+He rose to prominence when he portrayed Viscount Tewkesbury, the love interest of the title character, in the Netflix film Enola Holmes (2020), starring Millie Bobby Brown and Henry Cavill.
 Ella Kemp of Empire termed him "likeable" in his part.
-He reprised the role in the film's 2022 sequel.
+Partridge reprised the role in the film's 2022 sequel.

-Also in 2022, he was part of the cast of The Lost Girls, playing the immortal boy Peter Pan.
-Partridge was also part of the cast of Danny Boyle's FX miniseries Pistol as the titular band's bassist Sid Vicious.
+Also in 2022, Partridge was part of the cast of The Lost Girls, playing the immortal boy Peter Pan.
+In May 2022, Partridge starred in the FX miniseries Pistol as the titular band's bassist Sid Vicious.

-In 2024, Partridge had a cameo in the spy film Argylle as a younger version of the title character played by Henry Cavill.
-He then had a starring role alongside Cate Blanchett and Kevin Kline in Alfonso Cuarón's thriller miniseries Disclaimer which premiered at the 81st Venice International Film Festival before premiering on Apple TV+ in October 2024.

-Partridge will next appear alongside an ensemble cast in Noah Baumbach's film Jay Kelly, led by George Clooney, Adam Sandler, and Laura Dern.
-He portrays Edward Guinness in the historical drama series House of Guinness from creator Steven Knight.